Hiring a summer nanny? Payroll and taxes, handled.See how →

 Option 1: Use NannyKeeper (Easiest)

-If you used NannyKeeper during the year, your W-2 is already generated — every box calculated automatically from the payroll you ran during the year.
-Just log in, download the PDF, and give it to your employee.
-No manual math, no looking up tax rates, no worrying about Box 3 vs. Box 5.
+If you used NannyKeeper during 2026, your W-2 is already generated.
+Every box is calculated automatically from the payroll you ran during the year, including Code TT for any OT premiums.
+Log in, download the PDF, and give it to your employee.

 Option 2: Use Tax Software